jasonstack/java-driver/manual/tuples/README.md

 #### More use cases

-Users can also define single-usage tuples in _SELECT_ queries with the `IN` keyword, usually for tables with composite clustering keys, in that case a tuple will be usable the same way it was for prepared statements parameters:
+Users can also define single-usage tuples in _SELECT_ queries with the `IN` keyword (called a "multi-column IN restriction"), usually for tables with composite clustering keys.
+In this case, a tuple will be usable the same way it was for prepared statements' parameters:

 ```java
 TupleType oneTimeUsageTuple = cluster.getMetadata().newTupleType(DataType.text(), DataType.text());